cubeapm/docs/docs/Installation/01_install/2_baremetal.md

 2. Set up Cube as a service if `systemctl` is found on the host.
 A configuration file is also created at the path `/etc/cubeapm/config.properties`.

 **By default, Cube UI is accessible at http://localhost:3125.**

+## Next Steps

+After installing Cube, head over to the [Configure CubeAPM](../02_configure/02_configure.md) section for guidance on providing essential and other useful configuration to Cube.